Account

 touch file.txt

-Explanation: If file.txt does not appear in the directory when checked in the terminal, the touch command creates an empty file.
-If file.txt already exists, it only updates the modified and access time.
+Explanation: If file.txt does not exist, this command creates an empty file.
+If it exists, it updates its access/modified time.

 Output: